/v1/authorize performance baseline (TASK-1313)¶

 - Tooling note:

 k6was not available in this sandbox;vegetawas successfully installed viago install github.com/tsenart/vegeta@latest(binary at$HOME/go/bin/vegeta), satisfying the issue's "k6 OR vegeta" requirement.
-A.k6.jsscript (gateway/benchmarks/authorize_load.k6.js) is also included for environments where k6 is preferred, but is untested here (nok6binary).
-A pure-stdlib Python fallback (gateway/benchmarks/authorize_load.py) is provided for environments without Go/vegeta either.
+A.k6.jsscript (src/benchmarks/authorize_load.k6.js) is also included for environments where k6 is preferred, but is untested here (nok6binary).
+A pure-stdlib Python fallback (src/benchmarks/authorize_load.py) is provided for environments without Go/vegeta either.

 Run with: